 Performance Metrics

-Increase in the amount of water stored (natural) for summer withdrawals.

-A suite of adaptation measures is developed to address water shortages.

-Inputs of nutrients, turbidity, bacteria, and emerging contaminants of concern are reduced.
+Source (raw) water contains decreasing levels of nutrients, fine sediment/turbidity and bacteria, toxics (e.g., pesticides and emerging contaminants of concern) are not detected.

-Measures are taken to enhance reservoir security.
+Measures are taken to enhance reservoir security to protect from contamination.

-Incentives are created and promoted to restore ecological function and promote protection of source drinking water areas.
+Incentives are created and promoted to restore watershed ecological function and promote protection of source drinking water areas.

+An increasing percentage of acreage in drinking water source areas is protected from land-use activities that could negatively impact water quality and natural hydrology.

 Metric Methodology

-Baseline information is summarized on existing water available for summer withdrawals, current levels of nutrients, turbidity, bacteria, and contaminants in Mid-Coast streams.
-Comparisons are made 3-5 years later to assess changes in these inputs.
+Baseline information is summarized on existing water available for summer withdrawals (accounting for instream demand/needs), current range of levels (concentration and load) of nutrients, turbidity, bacteria, and other contaminants in raw source water.
+Comparisons are made within 3-5 years later to assess changes in these levels.

 Municipal water providers document enhancements to reservoir security.

+Baseline information and changes are tracked through time to assess protection from contamination for reservoirs, intakes, springs, and wellheads.

 Baseline data is collected on existing incentives.
 Comparisons are made 3-5 years later via an assessment to document progress in creating incentives.